The file format being demonstrated here is a draft, and thus subject to change!Last modified 25 Jan 2019

 The next stave begins.

-2→ If needed, add a positional number if the part is a continuation of a part from the previous measure and the corresponding * in the previous measure didn’t have the same positional number (that is, the order in which it was written).
-Parts are always written in numerical order; so, the first * describes part 1 (its positional number is thus 1), and so on.
-If no number is yielded after the *, it will be matched against the * from the previous measure that had the same positional number.
+2→ If needed, add the positional number from the previous measure that this part is a continuation of.
+In other words, the part is a continuation of a part from the previous measure, and the corresponding * in the previous measure didn’t have the same positional number (that is, the order in which it was written).
 The number of parts can vary from measure to measure, but it will always be clear if a part is a possible continuation of a previous part.
 The positional number is useful for knowing what part in the next measure a tie or slur, that crosses a bar line, should be connected to.

 Example: * 3d * 3p * 3r | *3 3r * 3p *1 3d means that the parts are yielded in reversed order (note that it was not necessary to write *2 in the second measure, since the positional number had not changed for that second part).
 Example: * 3d * 3d | *2 3d means that one part disappeared, and we also showed that the remaining part (which now has positional number 1) is a continuation of the second part from the previous measure.
 Example: * 3d | * 3d *1 3d means that a new part has been added, and that the second part is the one that picks up any tie or slur from the previous measure.